zoltraks/blastar/docs/recognition.md

 1650 DATA00000000
 ```

 The game has a problem.
 Sometimes enemy appears below our ship.
-That can result in game stucked.
+That can result in game being stuck.

 ![](../media/fault.png)